zopefoundation/Products.ZCatalog/src/Products/PluginIndexes/CompositeIndex/README.txt

      CompositeIndex query.
 In particular, large sites with a combination of additional indexes (FieldIndex, KeywordIndex) and lots of content (>100k) will profit.
-The expected performance enhancement for catalog queries is about a factor of >2-3.
+The expected performance enhancement for combined index queries is about a factor of >2-3.

      For example many catalog queries in plone are based on the combination of indexed attributes as follows: 'Language', 'review_state',